VishalChhadekar/VishalChhadekar/README.md

   *Projects: CheckSammy Waste Management Platform, SprintFlow*
   - Migrated platforms to Next.js, enhancing scalability and reducing load times by up to 85%.

+- **Java Developer** (01/2022 - 06/2022)
+  *Infosys Ltd, Pune*
+  *Project: Reserva*
+  - Designed and developed an insurance application using Java and Spring Boot, focusing on creating REST APIs, conducting unit testing, and analyzing code changes to meet business requirements.
+  - Conducted code reviews to ensure code quality and adherence to software standards.
 ---

 Thank you for visiting my profile!
 Let’s connect and collaborate!